Introduction

 Workforce

 The state’s early care and education supply is inadequate because it is difficult to expand offerings.
 In large part, this is driven by challenges facing the field’s workforce.
-“NH’s Well Educated, Underpaid Child Care Workforce” outlines the ways that early educators are underpaid relative to their peers, particularly when comparing workers with at least some college education to those in other sectors.
+“New Hampshire’s Well Educated, Underpaid Child Care Workforce” outlines the ways that early educators are underpaid relative to their peers, particularly when comparing workers with at least some college education to those in other sectors.
 This presents a challenge to recruiting and retaining ECE workers to expand supply and reflects a broader tendency to devalue the ECE workforce.

 Costs for Families